darioncassel/sok-differential-testing/index.md

 ##### 8. Specification

 Since there is no single reference implementation, the specification must be *manually determined*.
-That means, for each discrepancy uncoveredm the authors must manually determine which of the conflicting behaviors is correct and what specifically is the fault.
+That means, for each discrepancy uncovered the authors must manually determine which of the conflicting behaviors is correct and what specifically is the fault.

 ##### 9. Exit Criteria